JonIsHere242/genetic-programming/README.md

 - Balanced Approach: Provides a good balance between evaluation speed and accuracy.
 - Optimal for Most Use Cases: Suitable for both small and large expressions, adapting to the complexity of the evolved programs.

-## Solution Export
+## Solution Export and Code Generation

-When running with `verbose=2`, the library automatically exports discovered solutions with advanced metaprogrammatic verbosity:
+The library's code generation system is designed with a "production-first" mindset.
+Instead of generating abstract formula representations that require translation, it directly produces production-ready Python code that can be immediately used in any environment.

+### Key Features of Code Generation

+- **Production-Ready Python Functions**
-- Standalone Python Files: Generates executable Python files containing the evolved symbolic expressions.
+  - Generates complete, standalone Python functions
-- Feature Name Mapping: Includes proper mapping of feature names to ensure consistency and usability.
-- Numerical Stability Safeguards: Incorporates safeguards such as np.clip and conditional operations to handle numerical stability issues like division by zero and overflow.
-- Training Metrics and Performance History: Embeds detailed metrics and performance history within the exported solution for comprehensive analysis.
-- Easy Integration: Solutions can be directly imported and utilized in other projects without modification.
+  - Uses proper typing hints and docstrings
+  - Includes all necessary imports
+  - Ready for immediate integration into production systems

+- **Comprehensive Documentation**
+  - Documents required input features
+  - Includes performance metrics from training
+  - Provides timestamp and generation metadata
+  - Lists all dependencies and requirements

+- **Built-in Safety Features**
+  - Automatic addition of numerical stability checks
+  - Proper handling of edge cases (division by zero, etc.)
+  - Input validation
+  - Value clipping for output stability

-### Example Exported Solution
+### Example Generated Solution

 ```python
 import numpy as np